tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 **IMPORTANT**: We use [app-config.yaml](/backstage/my-backstage/app-config.yaml) for local testing (when running `yarn dev`) and [app-config.production.yaml](/backstage/my-backstage/app-config.production.yaml) when deploying to Minikube.

 ### GitHub Actions plugin
-This one actually cames by default now, but I added Recent Workflow Runs to overview tab.
-All workflows will be mixed up because we are using monorepo. https://roadie.io/backstage/plugins/github-actions/
+This one actually cames by default, but I added "Recent Workflow Runs" card to the overview tab of Components.
+All workflows will be mixed up because we are using monorepo.
+If we had a repo for each service, then this would make a lot more sense. https://roadie.io/backstage/plugins/github-actions/

 ### GitHub Insights plugin